With the opening of the road, and later the Midland railway, came not only fortune hunters but recreation seekers - in particular the mountaineers.

 Today the classic route on Mt Rolleston has to be the "Otira Face" put up by Hec McDowell and John Estall in 1934.
 Its notoriety being attributed to the many epics (present & past), and tragic losses that colour it's short climbing history.

-In 1925 the Canterbury Tramping Club (forebears of the Canterbury Mountaineering Club) was formed.
+In 1925 the Christchurch Tramping & Mountaineering Club (forebears of the Canterbury Mountaineering Club) was formed.
 They based their activities around Carrington Hut's construction.
 The Canterbury Mountaineering Club during its development in the early 1930's accomplished many notable ascents including the first solo ascent of Mt Carrington being achieved remarkably by the then 14 year old C.Hilgendorf.
 Mount Greenlaw was reached in November 1930 by Edgar Williams, R.E.
 McInnes and R.E.
 Clark via the avalanche swept slopes out of the Avoca.
 Linked ascents of Mounts Murchison, Harper and Speight in one day from Carrington Hut were achieved by Roger Chester, Wicket and R.E.
 McInnes.

 Mention at this stage must go to the late John Pascoe.
 His love of the National Park, its mountain environment and his enthusiasm for climbing led him to make several first ascents.
 With his climbing partner Stan Conway he climbed most of the summits in the Park over a 15 year period.
 John Pascoe is also renowned for his detailed documentation of various routes on the Park's peaks in his own writings, and trip reports published in the Canterbury Mountaineer (CMC Journal).